Thomas Pynchon: Times review of V. concluded: "V. sails with majesty through caverns measureless to man. What does it mean? Who, finally, is V.? Few books haunt the waking or the sleeping mind, but this is one. Who, indeed?".1960s

-Gravity's Rainbow
+1970s

-Pynchon's most celebrated novel is his third, Gravity's Rainbow, published in 1973.
-An intricate and allusive fiction that combines and elaborates on many of the themes of his earlier work, including preterition, paranoia, racism, colonialism, conspiracy, synchronicity, and entropy, there is a wealth of commentary and critical material, including reader's guides, books and scholarly articles, online concordances and discussions, and art works.
+Pynchon's most famous novel is his third, Gravity's Rainbow, published in 1973.
+An intricate and allusive fiction that combines and elaborates on many of the themes of his earlier work, including preterition, paranoia, racism, colonialism, conspiracy, synchronicity, and entropy, it has generated a wealth of commentary and critical material, including reader's guides, books and scholarly articles, online concordances and discussions, and art works.
 Its artistic value is often compared to that of James Joyce's Ulysses.
-Some scholars have hailed it as the greatest American post-WW2 novel, and it has similarly been described as "literally an anthology of postmodernist themes and devices".
+Some scholars have called it the greatest American post-World War II novel, and it has similarly been described as "literally an anthology of postmodernist themes and devices".
+Richard Locke, reviewing it in The New York Times, wrote, "Gravity's Rainbow is longer, darker and more difficult than his first two books; in fact it is the longest, most difficult and most ambitious novel to appear in these pages since Nabokov's Ada four years ago; its technical and verbal resources bring to mind Melville and Faulkner."

-The major portion of Gravity's Rainbow takes place in London and Europe in the final months of World War II and the weeks immediately following VE Day, and is narrated for the most part from within the historical moment in which it is set.
+The major portion of Gravity's Rainbow takes place in Europe in the final months of World War II and the weeks immediately following V-E Day, and is narrated for the most part from within the historical moment in which it is set.
 In this way, Pynchon's text enacts a type of dramatic irony whereby neither the characters nor the various narrative voices are aware of specific historical circumstances, such as the Holocaust and, except as hints, premonitions and mythography, the complicity between Western corporate interests and the Nazi war machine, which figure prominently in readers' apprehensions of the novel's historical context.
 For example, at war's end the narrator observes: "There are rumors of a War Crimes Tribunal under way in Nürnberg.
-No one Slothrop has listened to is clear who's trying whom for what ... " (p.
-681) Such an approach generates dynamic tension and moments of acute self-consciousness, as both reader and author seem drawn ever deeper into the "plot", in various senses of that term:
+No one Slothrop has listened to is clear who's trying whom for what".
+Such an approach generates dynamic tension and moments of acute self-consciousness, as both reader and author seem drawn ever deeper into the "plot", in various senses of that term: